Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So they added a little of indirection. **Every process is a logical address space which gets mapped to some physical page of RAM.**

-Now **this mapping does not have to be one to one, you could have logical addresses that go to no physical RAM and you can have multiple logical addresses that go to the same physical RAM**.
+Now **this mapping does not have to be one to one**,

+- you could have logical addresses that go to no physical RAM and
+- you can have multiple logical addresses that go to the same physical RAM.

 This offered lots of opportunities here.

 ### What can you do with VM

 So what can you do with VM?

-Well first, **if you have a logical address that does not map to any physical RAM, when you access that address in your process, a page fault happens**.
+- Well first, **if you have a logical address that does not map to any physical RAM, when you access that address in your process, a page fault happens**.
 At that point the kernel stops that thread and tries to figure out what needs to happen.

-The next thing is **if you have two processes, with different logical addresses, mapping to the same physical page, those two processes are now sharing the same bit of RAM.
+- The next thing is **if you have two processes, with different logical addresses, mapping to the same physical page, those two processes are now sharing the same bit of RAM.
 You now have sharing between processes.**

 ### File backed mapping

 Another interesting feature is **file backed mapping**.

-Rather than actually read an entire file into RAM you can tell the VM system through the **mmap** call, the I want this slice of this file mapped to this address range in my process.
+Rather than actually read an entire file into RAM you can tell the VM system through the **mmap** call, then I want this slice of this file mapped to this address range in my process.

 So why would you do that?